 And if your credit history is improving but you’re still not getting the rates you’d like, consider adding a co-signer to your loan.
 Having a co-signer whose credit is as strong or stronger than yours could help you qualify for personal loans at competitive rates.

 How we picked these loans

-When looking for the best loans for good credit we considered things like likelihood of approval with a good credit score — considered between 670 and 739 according to FICO®, and is based on the FICO 8 scoring model.
-We also considered factors like competitive interest rates, loan amounts and whether the lender offered flexible loan terms or charged any fees.
+When considering the best loans for good credit, we examined the likelihood you’ll be approved by personal loan lenders if you’re applying with a good credit score — generally considered between the high 600s and the mid-700s, depending on the credit-scoring model and what the lender is looking for.
+We also considered factors such as competitive interest rates, loan amounts and whether the lender offered flexible loan terms or charged certain fees.